The party badges

 Manufacturer: Josef Fuess, München

-Materials: Transparent and opaque enamels on a messing planchet
+Materials: Transparent and opaque enamels on a silvered messing planchet

 Size: Not made public